-Haemangioblastomas are benign vascular tumours of the central nervous system.
-They may occur sporadically (75%) or as a component of von Hippel-Lindau (VHL) disease (25%).
+Haemangioblastomas are benign vascular tumours of the central nervous system, CNS(1, 2, 3, 4).
+They may occur sporadically (75%) or as a component of Von Hippel-Lindau (VHL) disease (25%) (1).
 Common locations in the CNS include the cerebellum (44%-72%), spinal cord (13%-50%), brainstem (10%-20%), supratentorial region (<1%), and lumbosacral nerve roots (<1%) (5).
-Spinal cord hemangioblastomas are relatively rare, accounting for only 2% to 6% of all spinal cord tumors.
-In spite of their benign nature, they can result in clinically devastating morbidities to the affected patients due to severe neurological deficits resulting from tumour mass, perilesional oedema, cyst or syrinx.
-There is a paucity of information on spinal tumours, particularly spinal hemangioblastomas, in Sub-Saharan Africa.
-We present a report of two cases of sporadic spinal hemangioblastomas in Nigerian patients.
+Spinal cord haemangioblastomas are relatively rare, accounting for only 2% to 6% of all spinal cord tumors (1, 6).
+In spite of their benign nature, they can result in clinically devastating morbidities to the affected patients due to severe neurological deficits resulting from tumour mass, perilesional oedema, cyst or syrinx (1, 3, 4, 7).
+There is a paucity of information on spinal tumours, particularly spinal haemangioblastomas, in Sub-Saharan Africa.
+We present a report of two cases of sporadic spinal haemangioblastomas in Nigerian patients.
 To the best of our knowledge, this is the first report on these tumours from our country.